Dobby233Liu/garfield.csv/README.md

 ### `main`
 The CLI.
 Specify `-h` as a argument while running this script to get help.
-Outputs a CSV file ready for `gpt-2-simple` usage and general listing.
+Outputs a CSV file ready for `gpt-2-simple` usage and general parsing/querying/listing/reading/etc.

 ### `convert`
 The module that is used internally by `main`.